lk-learner/30daychartchallenge-2021/README.md

 If you share your contributions on Twitter, please use the hashtag #30DayChartChallenge and/or tag the @30DayChartCall account. https://github.com/z3tt/30DayChartChallenge_Collection2021

-Topics
+Themes

 ![banner](https://user-images.githubusercontent.com/62923332/145532114-fe5cba9e-00b9-4b85-a7b4-2ae828a990e3.png)

-→ List of Topics
+→ List of Topics for each Theme

 ![topics_ol_blank](https://user-images.githubusercontent.com/62923332/145532137-7edd23c8-ab10-412c-a37e-191bbea0ddaf.png)